How to Create a Logo for Your Business

 From there, click on your favorite design to start customizing it.

-In the drag-and-drop editor, you can change the background, icon, fonts, layout, colors, and more.
+You can change the background, icon, fonts, layout, colors, and more in the drag-and-drop editor.
 You can also look at several different mockups of your logo in different situations, so you know how it looks in various sizes and mediums.

 When you’re happy with the design, you can buy a low-resolution version for $20 or a high-resolution and transparent version for $65.
 With your $65 purchase, you can make unlimited changes and download the digital file in various formats and sizes.